-Nourish Scotland’s concept of five spheres around the Food Chain is a challenge.
+The Centre for Food Policy’s concept of five spheres around the Food Chain is a challenge.
 The Living Field has worked in two of the spheres from the beginning – Environment and Society – and has increased its activity in a third – Health – for example through diet and nutrition.
-The other two spheres, Politics and Economy, could possibly have been taken more into account, but many other organisations are adept in these areas.
+The other two spheres, Politics and Economy have been left to other organisations adept in these areas.

 Talking to people both at the conference and elsewhere, it looks like the greatest value offered by the Living Field is to continue concentrating on its core areas.
 Very few small projects can grow and display year on year around 200 plant species that are or have been useful to people as food, medicinals, fibres and dyes.

 In looking to the future, the work needs to be more directed.
 Progress since 2001 has been a fairly random walk through plants and their cultivation since the neolithic.
 The speed and direction of this walk have been determined mainly by external events and the interests of the community – the scientists, artists and practical people who have contributed their time, effort and knowledge to the project.